Is Few Moda worth it? I share my experience of this members-only clothing site.

 Typically, I would have been turned off by the $39 membership fee, but I felt confident that I’d find a few things I liked based on what I saw in ads…a little out of character for me, but it worked out (spoiler).

-Over the course of my three-month membership, I placed three orders.
-One over the summer, one before our trip to Europe, and one right before I cancelled.
+Over the course of my first three-month membership in 2022, I placed three orders.
+One over the summer, one before our trip to Europe, and one right before I cancelled my membership.
 Besides for my last order, which was just one dress, I placed big orders, trying out roughly ten dresses at a time.
-In both cases, half the order shipped incredibly quickly, while the the rest of the order left me waiting — and waiting.
-I wouldn’t place an order expecting to get it that week.
-You’ll get it, but it’s not going to be the speed shipping we’re all used to at this point.
+At the time, shipping seemed to take longer than expected but, in 2024-2025, I found shipping takes only a few days (supply chain, right?).

 In both of my big orders, I found items were hit or miss.
-Some dresses were pretty in theory but the fit was awful, like I couldn’t figure out who they were made for, with darts in strange spots and bust seams that ran in uncomfortable and unflattering places.
-But, in both orders, I did find dresses I loved.
+Some dresses were pretty in theory but the fit wasn’t right on me, like I couldn’t figure out who they were made for, with darts in strange spots and bust seams that ran in uncomfortable and unflattering places.
+But, in both orders, I found dresses I loved.
 Going with 100% cotton and forgiving silhouettes seems to be the way to go.
-I ended up with the Tuscany Dress in two different prints, one for summer and one for summer, transitioning into fall.
+I ended up with a smocked cotton dress in two different prints, one for summer and one for summer, transitioning into fall.
 I’m obsessed, it’s one of the most comfortable and pretty dresses I’ve ever worn.

-My last order was the Martinelli Dress.
-I’d had my eye on it and, when I realized you could earn money to put towards orders by reviewing items, I decided to cash in.
+My last order was a dress I’d had my eye on it and, when I realized you could earn money to put towards orders by reviewing items, I decided to cash in.
 I reviewed several of the items I’d tried and was able to get $30 off this dress.
-I just got it so haven’t worn it yet, but I plan on wearing it to a rehearsal dinner in Texas later this fall, and perhaps out to dinner before then.
+Every time I’ve worn it, I’ve gotten so many compliments – like compliments from random people level.

 Is Few Moda Worth It?